Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Examples and general results

 We start with the investigation of step 2 Carnot groups.
 Below we shall use the notation $(\mathbb{R}^{m+n},\circ)$ for an $N=m+n$-dimensional Carnot group of step 2 with $m$ generators and composition law $\circ$.
 A point in $\mathbb{G}=(\mathbb{R}^{m+n},\circ)$ will be denoted by $(x,t)$, with $x\in\mathbb{R}^m$ and $t\in\mathbb{R}^n$.

 We recall that any $N$-dimensional Carnot group of step 2 and $m$ generators is naturally isomorphic to a step two Carnot group $(\mathbb{R}^{m+n},\circ')$, where $n=N-m$, the composition law is

 and $B^{(j)}$, for all $j=1,\ldots, n$, is an $m\times m$ skew-symmetric matrix.
-Therefore, without loss of generality, hereafter we consider two step Carnot groups with a composition law of the form $\circ'$ defined trough some skew-symmetric matrices $B^{(j)}$'s.
+Therefore, without loss of generality, hereafter we consider two step Carnot groups with a composition law of the form $\circ'$ defined through some skew-symmetric matrices $B^{(j)}$'s.

 Notice that, for a Carnot group of step 2 with $m$ generators on $\mathbb{R}^{m+n}$, \eqref{compLaw2} gives that